decentraland/decentraland-ecs-utils/README.md

 ## Triggers

+The trigger component can execute whatever you want whenever the player's position or the position of a specific entity or type of entity overlaps with an area.

 The `TriggerComponent` has the following arguments:

-- `shape`: shape of the collider (TriggerBoxShape | TriggerSphereShape)
+- `shape`: Shape of the triggering collider area, either a cube or a sphere (`TriggerBoxShape` or `TriggerSphereShape`)
-- `layer`: bit layer of the Tigger (usefull to discriminate between trigger events)
+- `layer`: Layer of the Trigger, useful to discriminate between trigger events.
+You can set multiple layers by using a `|` symbol.
-- `triggeredByLayer`: against which layers are we going to check trigger's collisions
+- `triggeredByLayer`: Against which layers to check collisions
-- `onTriggerEnter`: callback when trigger is entered
+- `onTriggerEnter`: Callback when an entity of a valid layer enters the trigger area
-- `onTriggerExit`: callback when trigger is exit
+- `onTriggerExit`: Callback when an entity of a valid layer leaves the trigger area
-- `onCameraEnter`: callback when camera enters trigger
+- `onCameraEnter`: Callback when the player enters the trigger area
-- `onCameraExit`: callback when camera exits trigger
+- `onCameraExit`: Callback when the player leaves the trigger area
-- `enableDebug`: creates a debugging entity to make trigger visible
+- `enableDebug`: When true makes the trigger area visible for debug purposes.

 It exposes the following property:

-- `enabled`: set trigger as enabled or disabled
+- `enabled`: Set trigger as enabled or disabled

-The following example creates a trigger that change it position randomly when triggered by the camera
+The following example creates a trigger that changes its position randomly when triggered by the player.

 ```ts
 import utils from "../node_modules/decentraland-ecs-utils/index"